 On the other hand, thick base metals need more heat input and slower travel speeds to get good fusion.

-Maintaining Consistent Arc Length
+2. Maintain A Consistent Arc Length

 Maintaining a consistent arc length is important for MIG welding on all metals, but it’s more critical when welding on stainless steel.